brightwindanalysis/scala-akka-boilerplate/README.md

 [Setup](http://docs.aws.amazon.com/AmazonECR/latest/userguide/ECR_GetStarted.html) Amazon ECR

-Create a unique IAM user and configure AWS Permissions on CircleCI:
+Create a unique IAM user and configure AWS permissions on CircleCI:
 * `AmazonEC2ContainerRegistryPowerUser` to push on the registry

+Config SSH permissions on CircleCI to deploy on EC2

 Config the following CircleCI Environment Variables:
 * AWS_REGION